Intermittent Fasting and Weight Loss

 Is intermittent fasting good for gastric

-Intermittent fasting is an excellent tool for post-op bariatric patients to use in order to maintain their weight loss and develop a healthy eating pattern.
+Intermittent fasting is an excellent tool for post-op bariatric patients to use to maintain their weight loss and develop a healthy eating pattern.

 It’s a good way to manage your eating habits and limit your overall caloric intake without putting too many restrictions on your meals.